Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 Democrats have to be very happy with what they were able to accomplish this week with their convention.

-Their production of the first-ever, all-virtual convention went off mostly without a hitch.
-At times, the last night seemed like whiplash with a serious segment on faith and forgiveness followed by snark from emcee Julia Louise Dreyfus, for example.
+Their production of the first all-virtual convention went off mostly without a hitch.
+At times, the last night seemed like whiplash with a serious segment on faith and forgiveness followed by snark from emcee Julia Louis-Dreyfus, for example.

 But none of that will be remembered.
 What will be, and perhaps for a very long time, was the speech Joe Biden was able to deliver.
-Biden gave a lot of thunderous speeches on the floor of the U.S. Senate when he was a senator and he's appeared at conventions before, but no speech he's ever made was as important, and perhaps as well delivered, as this one.
+Biden gave a lot of thunderous speeches on the floor of the U.S. Senate when he was a senator and he has appeared at conventions before, but no speech he has ever made was as important, and perhaps as well-delivered, as this one.

 With that, here are seven takeaways from a consequential week:

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.